mat-0/engineering-management/README.md

 # People Leadership Documentation

-A collection of tools, models, resources and exercises to support leadership, line-management, personal development in the work place.
+A collection of tools, models, resources, and exercises to support leadership, line-management, and personal development in the work place.

 ## Contents